 In addition, you’ll get the ability to filter article content so you can organize mentions to your liking.

-For international agencies, the difference in language capabilities is astounding: Prowly media monitoring covers 184 languages compared to the 46 that Google Alerts cover.
+The difference in language capabilities for international agencies is astounding: Prowly media monitoring covers 184 languages compared to the 46 that Google Alerts cover.

 You can learn all about using social monitoring for PR from The Complete Social Media Listening Guide for Public Relations.